$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Results

 holds. \end{cnd}

 Hence, we observe the solution of the system \eqref{system} on the interval $[0,1].$ Instead of $[0,1]$ we could have taken any other bounded interval.
-Conditions on $t_1,\ldots,t_n$ as in Condition \ref{cnd_times} are typical in nonparametric regression, see e.g.\ \citet{gasser} and Section 1.7 in \citet{tsybakov}, and they imply that $t_1,\ldots,t_n$ are distributed over $[0,1]$ in a sufficiently uniform manner.
-The most important example in which Condition \ref{cnd_times} is satisfied, is when the observations are spaced equidistantly over $[0,1],$ i.e.\ when $t_j=j/n$ for $j=1,\ldots,d.$ In this case one may take $c_0=c_1=2.$ Notice that we do not necessarily assume that the initial condition $x(0)=\xi$ is measured or is known.
+Conditions on $t_1,\ldots,t_n$ as in Condition~\ref{cnd_times} are typical in nonparametric regression, see, for example, \cite{gasser} and Section~1.7 in \cite{tsybakov}, and they imply that $t_1,\ldots,t_n$ are distributed over $[0,1]$ in a sufficiently uniform manner.
+The most important example in which Condition \ref{cnd_times} is satisfied, is when the observations are spaced equidistantly over $[0,1],$ that is, when $t_j=j/n$ for $j=1,\ldots,d.$ In this case, one may take $c_0=c_1=2.$ Notice that we do not necessarily assume that the initial condition $x(0)=\xi$ is measured or is known.
 If it is, then it is incorporated into the observations and is used in the first step of the two-step estimation procedure.

-\begin{cnd} The random variables $\epsilon_{ij}\,,\, i=1,\ldots,n,\,j=1,\ldots,d,$ from \eqref{onehalf} are independent and are normally distributed with mean zero and finite variance $\sigma_j^2.$ \end{cnd}
+\begin{cnd} The random variables $\epsilon_{ij} , i=1,\ldots,n, j=1,\ldots,d,$ from \eqref{onehalf} are independent and are normally distributed with mean zero and finite variance $\sigma_j^2.$ \end{cnd}

-This assumption of Gaussianity of the $\epsilon_{ij}$'s may be dropped in various ways, as we will see below; see the note after Proposition \ref{priestleyprop} and Appendix B.
+This assumption of Gaussianity of the $\epsilon_{ij}$'s may be dropped in various ways, as we will see below; see the note after Proposition \ref{priestleyprop} and Appendix \ref{app2}.

 We next state a condition on the parameter set.

 \begin{cnd} The parameter set $\Theta$ is a compact subset of ${\mathbb{R}}^p.$ \end{cnd}